mocobeta/embcli/README.md

 ## Project Status

-Pre-alpha. embcli is in active development, and new features and plugins are being added regularly.
+Alpha. embcli is in active development, and new features and plugins are being added regularly.

 ## Supported Models

 embcli supports a variety of embedding models, both proprietary and open source.
 Each model is provided as a plugin, which can be installed separately.
 The `emb` command provides a unified interface for all models.

-See [Model Plugins](https://embcli.mocobeta.dev/#model_plugins/) for the full list of available models.
+See [Model Plugins](https://embcli.mocobeta.dev/#model_plugins/) and [Multimodal Model Plugins](https://embcli.mocobeta.dev/#multimodal_model_plugins/) for the full list of supported models.

 ## Development